stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 1. **Ensure** you've selected the correct options.
 2. **Create** your shiny new App.

+We can use `ping 10.0.4.4` to ensure the connection between app and the database have been established and are working.
+To do this, `ssh` into the app VM and input the command.

+## Create a virtual machine for the NVA
 Now we create the VM for the Network Virtual Appliance (NVA).
 This performs network functions like routing, firewalling, trafic filtering and load balancing.

-## Create a virtual machine for the NVA.

 ### --> Basics
 1. Name it appropriately (tech264-name-in-3-subnet-nva).